Is Temu safe? What to know before you place an order

 Many of the tech items being sold on the site look like those manufactured by major companies like Dell or HP, but they’re not authentic.
 Only a small number of tech companies, including Lenovo and Xiaomi, actually sell through the site.
 You can tell if a brand on the Temu website has been verified because its listings will display a blue tick.

 Anecdotal accounts have emerged from customers who received poor-quality items or were sold fake brands, but it’s hard to verify exactly how widespread such problems are.
-Issues with purchases are usually traced back to specific vendors selling through Temu rather than to the company itself.
+Issues with purchases can usually be traced back to specific vendors selling through Temu rather than to the company itself.
+So even if you had bad luck and received an item that wasn’t of the quality described on the site, this doesn’t make Temu a scam website.

 Is Temu safe?